Shayestaganj Upazila: History

-During the colonial British rule, a railway junction was founded in Shayestaganj as part of the Assam Bengal Railway project.
+During colonial British rule, a railway junction was founded in Shayestaganj as part of the Assam Bengal Railway project.
 As a result, Shayestaganj continued to expand and a new market place arose in nearby Dawudnagar.
 During the Bangladesh Liberation War of 1971, modern-day Shayestaganj was under Sector 3, commanded by K. M. Shafiullah and later A. N. M. Nuruzzaman.
-The armed Bengali freedom fighters successfully blew up a train by anti-tank mine near this area.
+The armed Bengali freedom fighters successfully blew up a train by an anti-tank mine near this area.
 On 1 or 2 May, Ramiz Uddin and others set up a camp near the rail line on the banks of the Khowai River, and gained control of Balumara Forest Office and nearby areas.
 Abdus Salam and other freedom fighters destroyed the Daragaon Rail Bridge over the Karangi River in eastern Shayestaganj, in the third week of August.

 In 1998, Shayestaganj town was designated as a municipality and gained first-class status in 2013.
 On 20 November 2017, the Shayestaganj Upazila (sub-district) was formed out of southern parts of Habiganj Sadar Upazila, officially becoming Bangladesh's 492nd upazila.

+Demographics

+According to the 2011 Census of Bangladesh, Shayestaganj Upazila had 12,775 households and a population of 65,398.
+17,133 (26.20%) were under 10 years of age.
+Shayestaganj had a literacy rate (age 7 and over) of 54.12%, compared to the national average of 51.8%, and a sex ratio of 1032 females per 1000 males.
+23,314 (35.65%) lived in urban areas.